acailic/acailic.github.io/_notes/aws-das-review-1.md

 - 3rd party libraries:Spark, Log4J Appenders, Flume,Kafka Connect, Nifi ..
 ### AWS Kinesis API-Exceptions
 - ProvisionedThroughputExceeded Exceptions
-•Happens when sending more data (exceeding MB/s or TPS for any shard)
+• Happens when sending more data (exceeding MB/s or TPS for any shard)
-•Make sure you don’t have a hot shard (such as your partition key is bad and too much data goes to that partition)
+• Make sure you don’t have a hot shard (such as your partition key is bad and too much data goes to that partition)
 -Solution:
-•Retries with backoff
+• Retries with backoff
-•Increase shards (scaling)
+• Increase shards (scaling)
-•Ensure your partition key is a good one
+• Ensure your partition key is a good one
 ### Kinesis Producer Library (KPL)
-•
-Easy to use and highly configurable C++ / Java library •
+- Easy to use and highly configurable C++ / Java library
-Used for building high performance, long running producers •
+- Used for building high performance, long running producers
-Automated and configurable retry mechanism
+- Automated and configurable retry mechanism
-•
-Synchronous or Asynchronous API (better performance for async •
+- Synchronous or Asynchronous API (better performance for async
-Submits metrics to CloudWatch for monitoring
+- Submits metrics to CloudWatch for monitoring
-•
-Batching (both turned on by default) increase throughput, decrease
+- Batching (both turned on by default) increase throughput, decrease
 cost:
-•
-Collect Records and Write to multiple shards in the same PutRecords API call •
+- Collect Records and Write to multiple shards in the same PutRecords API call
-Aggregate increased latency
+- Aggregate increased latency
-•
-Capability to store multiple records in one record (go over 1000 records per second limit) •
+- Capability to store multiple records in one record (go over 1000 records per second limit)
-Increase payload size and improve throughput (maximize 1MB/s limit) •
+- Increase payload size and improve throughput (maximize 1MB/s limit)
-Compression must be implemented by the user
+- Compression must be implemented by the user
-•
-KPL Records must be de coded with KCL or special helper library
+- KPL Records must be de coded with KCL or special helper library
 - We can influence the batching efficiency by introducing some delay with RecordMaxBufferedTime (default
 ### Kinesis Agent
-•
-Monitor Log files and sends them to Kinesis Data Streams •
-Java based agent, built on top of KPL
+- Monitor Log files and sends them to Kinesis Data Streams -Java based agent, built on top of KPL
-•
-Install in Linux based server environments
+- Install in Linux based server environments
-•
-Features:
+- Features:
-•
-Write from multiple directories and write to multiple streams •
+• Write from multiple directories and write to multiple streams
-Routing feature based on directory / log file
+• Routing feature based on directory / log file
-•
-Pre process data before sending to streams (single line, csv to json , log to json
+• Pre process data before sending to streams (single line, csv to json , log to json
-•
-The agent handles file rotation, checkpointing, and retry upon failures •
+• The agent handles file rotation, checkpointing, and retry upon failures
-Emits metrics to CloudWatch for monitoring
+• Emits metrics to CloudWatch for monitoring

 ## Kinesis Consumers - Classic
 • Kinesis SDK